 Those who love art and taking home souvenirs will find in Laos meticulous handicrafts.
 Silk weaving in Laos is traditionally done by women and visitors will find beautifully made textiles.
 Smithing of silver and other precious metals is practised by certain monks and tribes.

 Those who wish to visit Laos will encounter an authentic Asia.
 There’s a unique timeless quality found in the rural areas of the country.
 When planning a trip to Laos travelers are advised to check the entry requirements and have a valid passport.
-The eVisa for Laos will be available shortly.
+The eVisa for Laos will be available from June 2019.